 This vaccination is not available on the NHS and therefore there is sometimes an associated cost.

 It is useful to start the Hep B course prior to arriving at university so you have the maximum level of protection against the disease when you begin placement.

 - Contact your home GP to see if they can provide the Hepatitis B immunisations to prospective healthcare workers

-- If you are unable to get the immunisation through your home GP, contact us as soon as possible - we may be able to start the vaccination course before you come to university, however you will have to fund this yourself before you are a registered student.
-The current cost is £35 per vaccine.
+- If you are unable to get the immunisation through your home GP, you are welcome to contact us as we may be able to start the vaccination course before you come to university, however you will have to fund this yourself before you are a registered student.
+The current cost is £35 per vaccine for non-registered students.

 - Please note Pharmacy students must fund the full course of Hep B vaccines and blood test should they wish to have it, at a current cost of £130.
 It is not a requirement of this course.